 Peter piper picked a peck of pepper poppers……

 Peter Piper would definitely pick a peck of these pepper poppers!
-Wrapped in bacon and stuffed in cheese, they're the perfect appetizer or snack.
+Wrapped in bacon and stuffed with cheese, they’re the perfect low-carb appetizer or snack.

 - 12 mini bell peppers, assorted sizes is fine